SwiftFest/slides-repo/README.md

-# slides
+# Presentations from SwiftFest Boston
 A collection of slides for the presentations at SwiftFest Boston 2018

-# Presentations from Droidcon Boston

-This repository contains the archive of presentations from Droidcon Boston [2017](http://2017.droidcon-boston.com) and [2018](http://2018.droidcon-boston.com).

 ## CfP for SwiftFest Boston 2019